compbiozurich/UZH-BIO392/course-results/Sara-Burckhardt/Project1_work-flow.md

 -	Plotting PC1 vs. PC2 can reveal:	Population structure, Admixture, Outliers or batch effects

-The tables of the eigenvec file was then merged with a csv file that containes the population and Superpopulation for the IDs According to this the plot could be coloured with the Superpopulations.
+The tables of the eigenvec file was then merged with a csv file that containes the population and Superpopulation for the IDs.
+For some Samples there where no corresponding populations, these were not excluded but displayed with/under NA.
+According to this the plot could be coloured with the Superpopulations.